Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Introduction

-This work contributes to two strands of literature: the behavioral economics literature on inference mistakes for biased learners, and the theoretical literature on the dynamics of misspecified endogenous learning.

-As a contribution to behavioral economics, I highlight a novel channel of misinference for behavioral agents — the interaction between psychological bias and data censoring.
-In many natural environments, agents learn from censored data.
-The economics literature has recently focused on the learning implications of selection neglect in these settings, where agents act as if their dataset is not censored.\footnote{See, for example, \citet{enke2017you} and \citet{jehiel2018investment}. } My work points out that other well-documented behavioral biases can also interact with data censoring in interesting ways, producing important and novel implications in these environments.
-Mislearning in my model stems precisely from this interaction, not from either censored data or the gambler's fallacy alone.
-If agents were correctly specified (i.e. they do not suffer from the statistical bias), then they would correctly learn the fundamentals even from a dataset of censored histories.
-On the other hand, consider an ``uncensored'' environment where agents observe what their predecessors would have drawn in each period of the optimal-stopping problem, regardless of the actual stopping decisions of these predecessors.
-In such a counterfactual scenario, even biased agents would learn the fundamentals correctly.
-The intuition is that the gambler's fallacy is a ``symmetric'' bias.
-The ``asymmetric'' outcome of over-pessimism only occurs when the bias interacts with an (endogenous) asymmetric censoring mechanism that tends to produce data containing negative streaks but not positive streaks.
+The key mechanism behind my results is the \emph{interaction} between psychological bias and data censoring in stopping problems.
+Neither is dispensable.
+Agents who do not suffer from correlational mistakes learn the fundamentals correctly even from censored histories.
+Conversely, in an environment without censoring where agents observe ex-post what would have been drawn in each period of the optimal-stopping problem, even biased agents learn the fundamentals correctly.
+In particular, the gambler's fallacy is a ``symmetric'' bias; the ``asymmetric'' learning outcome of over-pessimism only obtains when the bias interacts with an (endogenous) asymmetric censoring mechanism that tends to produce data containing negative streaks but not positive streaks.
+More broadly, the selective censoring of sequential signals represents a natural source of data endogeneity whose impact on different biases remains understudied.